 To truly embrace a program of ongoing employee education and development, keep in mind that there are many different kinds of training.
 Below is a partial list.
-On a scale of 1 to 10, with 10 being excellent, how are you doing at each of these…and which of these 11 types of training need to be improved in your business?
+On a scale of 1 to 10, with 10 being excellent, how are you doing at each of these…and which of these 11 types of training need to be improved in your business in 2023?

 - ‘Who we are’ training.
-Learning our history, culture, values, standards, vision, commitments and achievements.
-This is most important for effectively on-boarding new employees…but should be reinforced on a regular basis.
+Learning our history, culture, values, standards, vision, achievements and commitments This is most important for effectively on-boarding new employees…but should be reinforced on a regular basis.

 - ‘How we do business’ training.
-Learning our systems, processes, terms, customer policies, internal policies.
+Learning our systems, processes, terms, customer policies and internal policies.

 - ‘Product knowledge’ training.
 Learning the features and benefits of what we sell and our total compelling value proposition.
-This would typically be for those in sales and marketing…but all employees should have a basis understanding of this.
+This would typically be for those in sales and marketing…but all employees should have an understanding of this.
 It’s part of their being proud of what we do and their role in it.
-And, it’s a way of turning all employees into ‘evangelists’ for the company and it’s products and services.

 - ‘Skills and knowledge’ training.
-How to do their current job more effectively and more safely…and why their job is important to the rest of the Team, to the customer, to the environment and to the bottom line.
+How to do their current job more effectively and more safely…and why their job is important to the rest of the Team, to the customer and to the bottom line.

 - ‘Growth & development’ training and coaching.
 This occurs in two time frames:

 - ‘Attitude adjustment’ training.
 This is generally for employees who are exhibiting some kind of inappropriate or toxic behaviour.
-Topics could include diversity, bullying, gender respect , anger management or the importance of our standards of performance, appearance and behavior.
+Topics could include diversity & inclusion, bullying, gender respect, anger management or the importance of our standards of performance, appearance and behavior.

 - Training to do another job (cross-training) to create a more flexible and efficient workforce, or because their current job will soon become redundant.

-- Daily ongoing informal coaching on how to do any aspect of their job more effectively in a way that instructs, grows, encourages and engages employees to be more effective and to prepare for more or different responsibility.
+- Daily ongoing informal coaching on how to do any aspect of their job more effectively or more safely in a way that instructs, grows, encourages and engages employees to be more effective and to prepare for more or different responsibility.